invitecomm/opendocs/docs/xen/console.rst

     You can now connect to the system *via* ``ssh``.

 .. tip::
     You *may* run the ``sys-unconfig`` command at this point.
 It will shut down the virtual machine *returning* to the **First Boot** condition.
-This is *helpful* to create a clone of the virtual machine in the XenConsole with of the interfaces and networking has been configured.
+This is *helpful* to create a clone of the virtual machine in the XenConsole with all the interfaces and networking configured.
 Follow the above steps for the **clone** and leave the setting untouched for the *original*.